BroadbandForum/data-model-template/docs/index.typ

 Many elements have descriptions, and the same rules apply to all description elements in the DM Schema.
-A description is free text which can contain a limited amount of MediaWiki\-like markup as specified in
+A description is free text which can contain a limited amount of markdown\-like markup as specified in
 #link(<sec:markup>)[A.2.2.3].

 #bbf-annex4[